MSc Public Health

 The Department of Population Health Sciences has international excellence in research methods, health protection research, and developing and evaluating public health interventions.
 The Centre for Public Health is a member of the National Institute of Health Research's School for Public Health and Health Protection Research Unit in Behavioural Science and Evaluation.

-Watch a video to learn more about the programme, discover what you'll be studying and hear from postgraduate students.
+Watch our video to learn more about the programme, discover what you'll be studying and hear from postgraduate students.

 Teaching methods include lectures, practicals, group work, workshops and seminars.
 Teaching will take place on Mondays, Tuesdays and Thursdays for full-time students.